Reference

 type M = Matcher<>;

 Signature.
 The target argument is optional.
-It can be one or more substrings or numeric codes:
+It can be one or more substrings, numeric codes or regular expressions:

 Primitive Type Matchers